ItsWhiteheart/ItsWhiteheart/README.md

- Hi, I’m Ara.atom_symbol
-white_heart
-seedling Currently studying -> AI / ML
+ Hi, I’m Ara.atom_symbol.
+I am IC Designer.
+Currently studying -> AI / ML

 <!---
 ItsWhiteheart/ItsWhiteheart is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.